Training for EBC Trek

 Ram Adhikari

-Any trek ascending above 2,400 meters is classified as high altitude, and these treks are renowned not just for their physical demands but also for the profound mental resilience they require.
-Despite the challenges, these treks offer a once-in-a-lifetime experience, rewarding trekkers with awe-inspiring vistas and a deep sense of accomplishment.
+Any trek ascending above 3,0000 meters is classified as high altitude trek.
+These treks are renowned not just for their physical demands but also for the profound mental resilience they require.
+Despite the challenges, these treks offer a once-in-a-lifetime experience.
+The trekkers are rewarding with awe-inspiring vistas and a deep sense of accomplishment.

 Trekking to Everest Base Camp

 Trekking to Everest Base Camp is a journey that offers unparalleled adventure and awe-inspiring beauty.
-Nestled at the foot of the world's tallest peak, this trek takes you through diverse landscapes, from lush forests and roaring rivers to stark, high-altitude deserts.
+Nestled at the foot of the world's tallest peak, this trek takes you through diverse landscapes.
+It takes you from lush forests and roaring rivers to stark, high-altitude alpine meadows.

 Everest Base Camp Trek Training